top of page

 Charlotte Small

-Medication can play an important role in managing chronic or persistent pain — but it is rarely the whole answer.
-Unlike acute pain, where medication often targets healing tissues, chronic pain usually involves changes in the nervous system.
+Medication can play an important role in managing chronic or persistent pain, but it is rarely the whole answer.
+The nature of chronic pain Unlike acute pain, which often targets healing tissues, chronic pain usually involves changes in the nervous system.
 This means medicines may help reduce pain intensity, calm nerve activity, or improve sleep and function , rather than eliminating pain completely.
-Types of medication commonly used Depending on the person and the type of pain, medication
+Types of medication commonly used Depending on the individual and the type o

 Charlotte Small